imonlinux/apsystems_power_local/README.md

 ~~Implement requirements for installation via HACS~~

-Implement the custom component to allow configuration of the sensor from the UI.
+--Implement the custom component to allow configuration of the sensor from the UI.--